CONGRATULATIONS TO OUR 2017 GRANT RECIPIENTS!

 Cleantech and Water Innovation Youth Program - $5000

 The goal of this project is to empower students with practical solutions for leading a water-efficient lifestyle, creating leadership to educate their community and an understanding of the on-going water issues in Southern California.
 LACI will host three student group visits (120 students from underrepresented communities) to the La Kretz Innovation Campus and a two-part water conservation workshop.
 Part one of the workshop will include presentations by the Los Angeles Department of Water (LADWP) and an in-house water entrepreneur.
 Part two will be a competition, where student groups propose a business plan to educate their community about ways to conserve water.

 Science of Sustainability (SoS) Water Challenge - $5000

 CiS will “supercharge” 5th grade classrooms (450 students, 40 teachers) in Woburn, MA, with a hands-on education program that inspires students to become advocates for water conservation.
 The program educates students about the source, importance, and scarcity of water; design and build filtration systems; use green chemistry to create natural cleaners; start a community water conservation challenge; and create a plan to save 5 gallons per day for every person in their home.

 IMPACT GRANT | Track 2

 URI Department of Civil and Environmental Engineering

 $100,000 | 3 years

-Support for a project that will work to bridge the gap between macro-scale climate change science and drinking water system development for communities worldwide by developing an innovative Community Climate Change Strategy (CCCS) to design sustainable water systems for climate change adaptation and mitigation.
-This project will also improve the effectiveness of the CCCS by implementing a climate-ready drinking water system for a newly constructed school in Cumayasa, Dominican Republic.
+This project will bridge the gap between macro-scale climate change science and drinking water system development for communities worldwide by developing an innovative Community Climate Change Strategy (CCCS) to design sustainable water systems for climate change adaptation and mitigation.
+This project will improve the effectiveness of the CCCS by implementing a climate-ready drinking water system for a newly constructed school in Cumayasa, Dominican Republic.